 All students receive individualised instruction allowing them to progress at their own pace, with their musical interests and needs quickly and efficiently met.
-They also learn to set goals, manage their time and effort and monitor their own progress.
+Younger students must be accompanied by an adult.
+They learn to set goals, manage their time and effort and monitor their own progress.
 Clarinet lessons involve five main areas:

 For beginner students this includes learning to identify the various parts, learning how to put the clarinet together and how to pick up and hold the instrument.
 Students also learn about reed choice and placement, fingering, blowing, embouchure (mouth position) and tone production.
 They will also learn how to care for and maintain the clarinet.

 Advanced students will develop their tone and instrument control and build on basic concepts by learning extended techniques such as alternate fingerings, portamento, circular breathing and microtones.

 Music Reading Skills